liferay/liferay-docs/discover/portal/articles-dxp/05-managing-users/07-auditing-users.markdown

 access to a wiki I was updating just a few minutes ago.
 I was about to enter a support ticket for it."

 "Forget the ticket.
-Let's go see the portal admin now," you say.
+Let's go see the admin now," you say.

-And off you go, two floors down, to the far end of the building where, as you approach, you can already hear stress in the portal admin's voice as he tries to reassure someone on the phone.
+And off you go, two floors down, to the far end of the building where, as you approach, you can already hear stress in the admin's voice as he tries to reassure someone on the phone.

 "Yes, Mr. Jones.
 Yes, I'll fix it." (*Jones?
 The president of the company?* goes through your mind.)
 "I'll get on it right away, Mr. Jones.
 It was just a mistake; I'll fix it.
 Thank you, Mr. Jones," and he hangs up the phone.

-"Problems?" you ask the portal admin, whose name is Harry.
+"Problems?" you ask the admin, whose name is Harry.
 He does look rather harried.

 "Yeah, Tom," he says.
-"Somebody changed a bunch of permissions in the portal--it wasn't me.
+"Somebody changed a bunch of permissions in @product@--it wasn't me.
 I'm assuming you and Dick are here because of the same problem?"

 "Yup," you say.
 "I lost access to a document repository folder."